 Consult your doctor if you are taking any drugs (especially blood pressure-lowering and antidiabetic drugs) before supplementing with chlorogenic acid

 Because chlorogenic acid is not approved by the FDA for any condition, there is no official dose.
 Users and supplement manufacturers have established unofficial doses based on trial and error.
 Discuss with your doctor if chlorogenic acid may be useful as a complementary approach in your case and which dose you should take.

 Different manufacturers produce green coffee bean supplements that may have more or less chlorogenic acid.
 The user-recommended dose for chlorogenic acid ranges from 240 mg to 3,000 mg per day, depending on the specific supplement.

-Users wishing to obtain the effects of chlorogenic acid supplement with green coffee bean extract, as it is the main source of this compound.
+Users wishing to obtain the effects of chlorogenic acid didn’t usually supplement with the purified substance, but with green coffee bean extract.

 The most common uses for the extract were to lose weight and to lower blood pressure.
 Many of the users were satisfied with the results obtained.

 Most unsatisfied users complained that they didn’t notice any effects after taking the extract.

 The main adverse effects reported were anxiety, rapid heartbeat, and insomnia.
 Note, however, that these effects are most likely due to the caffeine content of green coffee bean extract.
 Mild weight loss (possibly due to both caffeine and chlorogenic acid) was also reported by some users not taking chlorogenic acid for this purpose.